riclolsen/json-scada/docs/install.md

 ### 1. MongoDB Server

-Version 4.2.x or 4.4.x - Lower versions are not supported.
+Versions 4.2.x, 4.4.x or 5.0.x - Lower versions are not supported.

 * https://www.mongodb.com/try/download/community
 * https://docs.mongodb.com/manual/installation/

-The _MongoDB Atlas_ cloud service is also supported (4.2 or 4.4 versions).
+The _MongoDB Atlas_ cloud service is also compatible.

 The _Replica Set_ feature must be enabled, even when just one server is used because this is necessary for Change Streams to work.